 Make sure your Jupyter instance is running on your server — you may need to start it on your desktop, or using one of iOS terminal apps with SSH support.

 Generally, you could simply SSH into your remote server, and run

 jupyter notebook in the terminal.
 However, typically you would like Jupyter to keep running even when you disconnect.
 To enable this, you may want to look into screen, or Tmux (Terminal Multiplexer).
 For example, this is how you can start a Jupyter instance, and leave it running “in the background” using Tmux, no matter if you are still connected to the server or not.

-# Connect to your server first ssh [email protected]-address # Start a new Tmux session tmux new -s jupytersession
+# Connect to your server first ssh user@your-server-address # Start a new Tmux session tmux new -s jupytersession

 This will open a new session in terminal, where you can now start Jupyter.
 Use

 --no-browser option to ask Jupyter not to launch browser on the server.

 # Start Jupyter in this new session jupyter notebook --no-browser

 Now detach from this session by pressing Ctrl + B, and then pressing D. This will send your Jupyter notebook instance to the background, and it will keep running even if you disconnect from your remote machine.

 If you want to stop this Jupyter instance, you can re-attach to the Tmux’s